 More concretely, the input to a command consists of a pair of an environment and a stack.
 Each value on the stack is paired with the remainder of the stack, with an empty stack being ().
 So operators like handleA that pass extra inputs to their subcommands can be designed for use with the notation by placing the values on the stack paired with the environment in this way.
-More precisely, the type of each argument of the operator (and its result) should have the form a (e, (t1, ... (tn, ())...)) t where (e) is a polymorphic variable (representing the environment) and $\langle ti \rangle$ are the types of the values on the stack, with $\langle t1 \rangle$ being the "top".
-The polymorphic variable (e) must not occur in (a), $\langle ti \rangle$ or (t).
+More precisely, the type of each argument of the operator (and its result) should have the form where (e) is a polymorphic variable (representing the environment) and \langle ti \rangle are the types of the values on the stack, with \langle t1 \rangle being the "top".
+The polymorphic variable \langle e \rangle must not occur in \langle a \rangle , \langle ti \rangle or \langle t \rangle .
 However the arrows involved need not be the same.
 Here are some more examples of suitable operators: